dao-duc-tung/auto-audition/README.md

 </p>

-For each ROI (bounding box of key's contour) as below, I split it into 4 regions red, blue, green and purple.
+For each ROI (bounding box of key's contour) as below, I split it into 4 regions red, blue, green, and purple.
 The region that has the highest amount of white pixels will contain the arrow's head.

 <p align="center">